Rubtsovsk

 Rubtsovsk (Рубцо́вск, [rʊpˈtsofsk]) is a city in Altai Krai, Russia, located on the Aley River (Ob's tributary) 281 km southwest of Barnaul.
-Population: 167,000 (1975); 111,000 (1959); 38,000 (1939).
+Population: 167,000 (1975); 111,000 (1959); 75,334 (1939).

+Rubtsovsk is the industrial center of Western Siberia.
+In particular, mechanical engineering.
+The city-forming enterprises are the Altai Tractor Plant, the Altai Agricultural Engineering Plant, and the Altai Tractor Electrical Equipment Plant.

+Later, other large enterprises were put into operation: Rubtsovsk Machine-Building Plant, Rubtsovsk Tractor Spare Parts Plant.